A Letter from

 Wendy’s newest book is the clinician’s guide to Binge Eating Disorder, based on new, comprehensive research.

-I want to personally say, "Thank You!" for visiting my online functional medicine + integrative medicine practice for mind, body wellness.
+I want to personally say, "Thank You!" for visiting my online psychiatry and comprehensive mental health treatment practice for mind, body wellness.

 Hi, I’m Dr. Wendy Oliver-Pyatt, a psychiatrist in Miami, FL.